-- 8.1 In accordance with the Council's Constitution, appointments to Head of Paid Service (Chief Executive), Deputy Chief Executive, Strategic Directors, Section 151 Officer and Monitoring Officer are required to be approved by the Full Council. - 8.2 All appointments are made in line with this Pay Policy. - 8.3 The appointment of other Chief Officers and starting salaries within the grade must be approved by the Chief Executive. - 8.4 The appointment of employees other than Chief Officers is delegated to the appropriate management level, relevant to the vacant job.
+- 8.1 In accordance with the Council's Constitution, appointments to Head of Paid Service (Chief Executive), Executive Directors, Assistant Directors, Chief Finance Officer and Monitoring Officer, have to be approved by the Full Council. - 8.2 All appointments are made in line with this pay policy. - 8.3 The appointment of other Chief Officers and starting salaries within the grade must be approved by the Chief Executive. - 8.4 The appointment of employees other than Chief Officers is delegated to the appropriate management level, relevant to the vacant job.
 The starting salary within the pay grade range is determined taking into account the skills and experience of the applicant and market pressures. - 8.5 The Council does not restrict the re-employment of employees previously made redundant by either the Council or other Local Government.
 All applicants for vacancies are considered equally, based on their knowledge, skills and experience. - 8.6 Full Council will be offered the opportunity to vote before large salary packages are offered in respect of new appointments.
 This level is set out in statutory guidance, and the current level is shown at Appendix 1 along with definitions of roles/posts.